penjoe/guessing-game/README.md

 # Code 201 Guessing Game
 A simple guessing game guessing game built during Code 201 as a practice tool while learning HTML, CSS and JavaScript.
+At the moment, the focus is to learn JS scripting and to understand conditional logic.
+So far, there are a series of prompts when loading the page.
+The first 5 questions require a yes or no response.
+The last two questions add more complexity. #6 asks the user to guess a number, gives hints of the guess is too high or too low and will end after a right answer or 4 attempts. #7 will ask a question that has several potential right answers.
+The user has 6 attempts to guess a correct answer, then will be given an alert with all the possibilities.
+Finally, there is an alert that will give the user their total score for the entire "quiz".
+Hope you have fun following along!

 ## Built with: